jobint001/intelunnati_Fake_news_detection/README.md

 ``rejoin_words(tokenized_column)`` rejoin a tokenized column of words back into a single string.
 ``cleaning(news)`` calls all the datacleaning functions.

+Word cloud is created for the DataFrame.
+It shows the most frequent words in the given text data.

 ## Vectorization

 ``count_vectorizer.fit_transform(X)`` This line applies the fit_transform() method of the CountVectorizer class to the input X. It tokenizes and counts the words in the text data, generating a matrix of token counts.